 - 1 tbsp balsamic vinegar

-* If you don’t want to use a microwave or don’t have one, you can also substitute the almonds with 1¼ cup ground almonds (almond meal) and add 1 cup of boiled water and then proceed with the recipe as is.
+* In this recipe, I use whole almonds because they typically lend a fresh flavour, more than processed or pre-ground almonds.
+However, if you don’t want to use a microwave or don’t have one, you can substitute the almonds with 1¼ cup of pre-ground almonds (almond meal) and add 1 cup of boiled water and then proceed with the recipe as is.

 In a small bowl, combine the chia seeds with warm water and chill in fridge for 15 minutes or so.
 It will form a gel.